Stay Warm. Save Energy. Choose the Right Water Heater.

 • Ensure that there are no sources of flammable vapors in the same area as your water heater (this includes gasoline, heating oils, lighter fluid, propane, etc.).

 • Keep the top of the water heater clean.
-If you notice water dripping on the water heater from any piping, contact a plumbing professional to have the leak repaired.
+If you notice water dripping from the water heater, contact a plumbing professional to have the leak repaired.